PageotD/articles/drafts/pso/particle-swarm-optimization.md

     def __init__(self, bounds: List[Tuple[float, float]]):

-        # First we initialize the position of the particle in the search space
+        # Initialize the position of the particle in the search space
         self.position = np.array([np.random.uniform(low, high) for low, high in bounds])

-        # Then we initialize the velocity of the particle to 0
+        # Initialize the velocity of the particle to 0
         self.velocity = np.zeros(len(bounds))

-        # Then the score of the particle is initialized to infinity
+        # Initialize the score to infinity
         self.score = float('inf')

-        # Then we initialize the best position of the particle to its current position
+        # Initialize the best position of the particle to its current position
         self.best_position = self.position.copy()

-        # Then we initialize the best score of the particle to infinity
+        # Initialize the best score to infinity
         self.best_score = float('inf')
 ```